-This table lists the factory settings and the possible values for all parameters, and indicates which parameters and settings can be defined by the Configuration Utility, or by the clinician through the monitor buttons.
+This table lists the factory settings and the possible values for all parameters, and indicates which parameters and settings can be defined by Acuity, through the Configuration Utility, or by the clinician through the monitor buttons.

-- Note This table shows only those parameters that can be changed. - Note Except for Can Disable HR/PR Alarm Limits, this table does not show parameters intended for use only by qualified service personnel.
+- Note This table shows only those parameters that can be changed. - Note Except for Radio ESSID (NetName) and Can Disable HR/PR Alarm Limits, this table does not show parameters intended for use only by qualified service personnel.